 Additional Landscape Use Information

 Nīoi is an attractive native shrub that can be used as a shrub or small tree in the urban Hawaiian landscape.
 [David Eickhoff, Native Plants Hawaiʻi]

 Plant Produces Flowers

 Additional Flower Color Information

 The small white flowers are similar to guava and strawberrry guava.

 - Year Round

 Additional Blooming Period and Fruiting Information

 In cultivation, nīoi may begin flowering in late October and continuously throughout the year with perhaps a very slight break in September or early October.
 However, nīoi may actually prove to be a year round bloomer and fruiter.
 [David Eickhoff, Native Plants Hawaiʻi]

-There are from one to three, rarely four, mature seeds per fruit.
+There are from 1 to 3 or 4, rarely 5, mature seeds per fruit.
 [David Eickhoff, Native Plants Hawaiʻi]

-Birds introduced to Hawaiʻi, such as Red-vented and Red-whiskered bulbuls (Pycnontus spp.) relish nīoi fruit and keep a close eye on the fruits as they ripen.
-If you plan to collect nīoi seed, protect the fruits from these birds.
+Non-native birds, such as Red-vented and Red-whiskered bulbuls (Pycnontus spp.), relish nīoi.
+So, keep a close eye on the fruits as they ripen if you plan to collect nīoi seed by protecting them from these birds.
 Bird netting works good.
-It has also been observed that bulbuls eating the fruit on site, drop the seeds below.
-So, look for clean tannish-white pea-sized or split pea-shaped seeds in the debris beneath the nīoi.
+It has also been observed that bulbuls often eat the fruits on site, dropping the seeds to the ground.
+Look for clean tannish-white pea-sized or split pea-shaped seeds in the debris beneath the nīoi.
 You may be pleasantly surprised!
 [David Eickhoff, Native Plants Hawaiʻi]

 - Dark Green